St Andrew's House

-St. Andrew's House (SAH), on the southern flank of Calton Hill in central Edinburgh, is the headquarters building of the Scottish Government.
-The building stands on the site of the former Calton Gaol.
-Today, the turreted Governor's House is all that remains of the former prison, next to the Old Calton Burial Ground and Political Martyrs' Monument.
+St Andrew's House (SAH) (Scottish Gaelic: Taigh Naoimh Anndra), on the southern flank of Calton Hill in central Edinburgh, is the headquarters building of the Scottish Government.
+The building houses offices for the First Minister and Deputy First Minister, as well as the Permanent Secretary to the Scottish Government.

-The large Category A listed Art Deco-influenced building looks out over Waverley Station, the Canongate and Holyrood Park.
+When completed in 1939, the building was the largest metal-framed building in Europe, and was the first time government departments serving Scotland were brought under the same space in Edinburgh.

+Built on the site of the old Calton Jail, the graves of ten murderers who were housed within Calton Jail remain buried beneath the car park for St Andrew's House.
+The turreted Governor's House is the only remaining part of the Calton Jail to remain in existence following the construction of St Andrew's House.
+The building accommodates 1,600 civil servants from the Scottish Government over six floors within the building.

+History

 Construction

 The building was designed by Thomas S. Tait of Burnet, Tait and Lorne, architects, who won the architectural competition to gain the commission.
 Construction began in November 1935 and was completed in 1939; the building initially housed the Scottish Office, including the offices of the Secretary of State for Scotland.
 The heraldic sculpture on the front is by John Marshall.

 The requirement for the building arose as a result of a post First World War policy of limited transfer of devolved administrative (but not legislative) power to Scotland from London.
 The building opened to staff on Monday 4 September 1939 (the day after War was declared).
-An official Royal opening ceremony timed to take place on 12 October 1939 was "cancelled due to War" (Britain's first air raid of the war took place only four days later over the Forth Bridge).
+An official royal opening ceremony timed to take place on 12 October 1939 was "cancelled due to War" (Britain's first air raid of the war took place only four days later over the Forth Bridge).
 Instead, it was officially opened by King George VI and Queen Elizabeth on 26 February 1940.

-Architecture

-Architecturally, the building is monolithic, symmetrical and restrained on the main north facade.
-To the south, facing the Waverley valley, it is much more irregular and romantic in expression.
-There are many Art Deco influences.

-Tait's design incorporates elements of Art Deco and Streamline Moderne and is noted for being a rare example of sensitively designed modern architecture in Edinburgh.